top of page

 Treatment for Adults

-Treatment of Postural Conditions in Adults
+Treatment of Scoliosis and Postural Conditions in Adults

 Treatment is determined based on a broad number of factors, particularly curve magnitude, risk of progression, presence/ absence of symptoms and patient goals.